Rdfing/ASMFoam/README.md

 ## Description
 This solver is an implementation of activated sludge model (ASM1) model  in OpenFOAM.
 - First-order time splitting for transport and reaction (for now)
-- Stiff ODE solver for 13 reaction
+- Stiff ODE solver for 8 biological processes

-Here is an example
+Here is an example (need to update)

 ## Prerequisites
 OpenFOAM-v1912